Type here to Filter Results

 Tuition costs differ for various colleges.
 It is best to consult the ETSU Bursar's page concerning the costs of tuition and fees.

 Are scholarships available?

-The Clemmer College of Education (CCOE) offers scholarships for both undergraduate and graduate students.
+The Clemmer College offers scholarships for both undergraduate and graduate students.
 For information about the criteria for the various scholarships, consult the CCOE link for scholarships.